Agent-readiness

 WithMarkdownNegotiationrenders via the per-screen LLM doc, which only

-exists when the markdown surface is public.
+exists when markdown rendering is public.
 Without it, the negotiated

 response falls through to HTML. - Hand-writing per-route